-The Telecommunications Service Request form is used in ordering cellular services.
-The following information must be provided on the TSR:
+The VITA Telecommunications Work Order is used in ordering cellular services.
+The following information must be provided on the Work Order:

 Most of the time this will be your office address with the coordinator listed as the contact.
 If, however, you are ordering service for someone in another section of the state, then it will be necessary to indicate the users' address as the location of service.

 A Local Contract is any contract entered into directly, by a public body with a Cellular Provider.

 If you desire to convert your services from a local contract to a statewide cellular contract you need to check with your current provider about any service commitments or fees that may be associated with early termination, or transfer to VITA, of services from your contract.
 Most carriers will agree to move the services without any penalty.

 In order to move service to the VITA Statewide contract, you must be an existing VITA customer or you need to contact VITA Billing to set up an account and get instructions on submitting Telecommunications Work Orders.

 To order services from a statewide contract, you must submit a Telecommunications Work Order (TWO), noting in the instructions to VITA any features or additional services associated with the current service that needs to be ordered under the new service.